11 Mexican Thanksgiving Recipes to Spice Up Your Holiday Menu

 Fun fact: Camote is the Spanish word for sweet potato.

 Think beyond salsa for using cilantro.
 This roast turkey recipe includes a half cup of the fresh citrusy herb.
 Add some parsley, lime zest, honey, and other seasonings, and your bird will be tastier than ever.
-In addition to instructions for this delectable turkey, we're also sharing our tips to make a Cilantro-Lime Gravy.
+In addition to instructions for this delectable Mexican turkey, we're also sharing our tips to make a Cilantro-Lime Gravy.
 (Save some to drizzle over the Baked Sweet Potatoes.)
-A succulent herb-infused turkey paired with a rich gravy is a winning Thanksgiving combo your guests will definitely appreciate, especially as part of a Mexican Thanksgiving meal.
+A succulent herb-infused turkey paired with a rich gravy is a winning Thanksgiving combo your guests will definitely appreciate, especially as part of a Mexican Thanksgiving dinner.

 Get the recipe: Cilantro-Lime Rubbed Turkey